-At the May 2019 SAIR, no additional country met the Foreign Listing Materiality Requirement.
-Hence, foreign listings will not become eligible for any additional MSCI Country Indexes as part of the November 2019 SAIR.
+At the November 2019 SAIR, Lebanon met the Foreign Listing Materiality Requirement.
+Hence, foreign listings will become eligible for the MSCI Lebanon Indexes as part of the May 2020 SAIR.

 ^() The MSCI Panama Index was launched as a Standalone Market Index as part of the May 2017 Semi-Annual Index Review and currently includes only foreign listings.